Jiehua: “Agarwood Pavilion” 《沉香亭图》by Yuan Jiang 袁江

-Yuan Jiang was from Jiangdu, Jiangsu.
-He was an esteemed jiehua painter during the early Qing dynasties.
-Due to the unpopularity of jiehua during the Ming period, information about jiehua practitioners from the Ming period leading up to the early Qing is scarce, leaving little known about Yuan Jiang’s life and artwork.
-Qing-era jiehua witnessed an influx of Western influence on linear perspective, shading, and spatial awareness.
-The first traces of this influence is evident in many of Yuan’s jiehua, such as the Agarwood Pavilion.
-Yuan frequently enhanced the height and form of the roofs of his architectural subjects to instill majesty and opulence, emphasizing decoration in his depictions of roof and bridge styles.
-Interestingly, in his rendition of the Agarwood Pavilion, Yuan rendered the building without direct reference, infusing it with rich colors that set it apart as an imaginative piece from traditional jiehua that focused on realistic architectural portrayals.
+Yuan Jiang was from Jiangdu, Jiangsu and lived during the early Qing dynasties.
+Due to the unpopularity of jiehua during the Ming period, information about practitioners leading up to the early Qing is scarce, leaving little known about his life and artwork.
+Qing-era jiehua saw an influx of Western influence on linear perspective, shading, and spatial awareness.
+This is evident in Agarwood Pavilion, one of Yuan’s works.
+He frequently enhanced the height and form of the roofs of his architectural subjects to instill majesty and emphasized decoration with roofs and bridges.
+In his rendition of the Agarwood Pavilion, Yuan rendered the building without direct reference, adding rich colors that set it apart from traditional jiehua that focused on realistic portrayals.